15 Quick Fashion Tips for Men

 9. Fashion Tees with logos – When you’re going around with a big logo on your shirt, you risk looking like a walking billboard.
 Lose the lame Coca-Cola shirt and go for a classic v-neck tee or something artsy (check out threadless.com).

 12. Continually cultivate your image – Invest more time and money into your image.
 Cultivate your fashion sense.
 Your style is a huge mode of communication, and is worth caring for as much as your education, career, and relationships.
+Sign up for our free crash course on knowing your own style.
 Oscar Schoffler, longtime fashion editor of Esquire once said, “Never underestimate the power of what you wear.
 After all, there’s just a small bit of yourself sticking out at the collar and cuff.
 The rest of the world sees what you drape on your frame.”

 14. Upgrade your shave - Even if your fashion is golden, an unkempt beard can be an attraction killer.
 Achieve a perfect shave by trying a shave brush & old-fashioned double-edged razor.